-Tim helps clients prepare and negotiate licensing, collaboration, joint venture, development, professional services, contract research, manufacturing, clinical trial and other technology related agreements.
-He also helps clients navigate equity and debt financing in and by startups and growth companies, and exits through M&A transactions.
+For large and midsize clients, Tim helps prepare and negotiate licensing, collaboration, joint venture, development, professional services, contract research, manufacturing, clinical trial and other technology-related agreements.
+He has aided clients with large IT procurement projects.

 Tim received his J.D. with high honors from the University of Chicago, where he was a member of the University of Chicago Law Review and the Order of the Coif.
 Before law school, Tim obtained his bachelor's degree in Mechanical Engineering and graduated magna cum laude from Rose-Hulman Institute of Technology, where he was captain of the Fightin' Engineers football team.

 Prior to joining Frost Brown Todd, Tim was a partner in the Chicago office of Sidley Austin LLP.

 - GE Healthcare in connection with the formation of Intel GE Care Innovations, a joint venture with Intel Corporation to develop and market home-based health technologies; and its formation of Caradigm, a joint venture with Microsoft Corporation to develop and market a unified data aggregation and analysis platform for health care providers.

 - Lead strategic investor in $58 million Series B investment in an autonomous driving startup.

 - Advertising technology startup in $4.5 million Series A round and $1.5 million Series A-1 round.

 - Energy sciences startup in $600,000 seed round.

 - Healthcare IT startup in $4.5 million recapitalization.

 - Pharmaceutical CRO startup in $1 million Series A-1 round.